It is important to understand two things about deconvolution;

 Understanding the former two important points will make clear why the various parameters exist in this module.

 First order of business for using the Decon module, is to generate an inverted defect and singularity mask.
-This mask should contain all pixels we wish to deconvolve (green in the mask editor), and exclude all pixels that are not suitable (not green in the mask editor).
+This mask should include all pixels we wish to deconvolve (green in the mask editor), and exclude all pixels that are not suitable (not green in the mask editor).
 Pixels that are not suitable are areas that contain aberrant data, no data, or data that is non-linear.
 Examples are hot pixels, dead pixels, defective sensors columns, over-exposing star cores or (more rare) highlights that have been non-linearly compressed by the sensor to fit into the dynamic range to prevent over-exposure.
 For your convenience, an AutoMask feature is available by means of the 'AutoMask' button (also launched upon opening the Decon module).

 Deconvolution is extremely sensitive to aberrant data, as it relies on all data to be "real" and (originally) linear, in order to undo the specified blur in that area of the image.
 Letting Decon deconvolve any aberrant data greatly impacts the immediate vicinity being deconvolved and virtually always leads to significant artefacts being generated.